Asian Studies

 About the Program

-The Faculty Group in Asian Studies administers an interdisciplinary program leading to an M.A. degree.
-Utilizing the faculty and facilities of the entire university, this degree program cuts across conventional disciplinary lines and emphasizes a basic core of knowledge concerning one particular geographic area of Asia.
-Within this core, which requires course work in multiple departments and reading knowledge of at least one Asian language, the regionally-oriented students have the flexibility to design a cross-disciplinary individual program according to their interests and approaches.
-No two programs are alike, and students work closely with the Student Affairs office and with a faculty mentor in designing their customized academic plan.
-The group is supported in its efforts by the Institute of East Asian Studies, and Interdisciplinary Social Science Programs (ISSP), under the College of Letters and Science.
+Berkeley’s Asian Studies MA is an interdisciplinary degree program that provides students with access to the university’s world-renowned faculty and facilities.
+The MA program cuts across conventional disciplinary lines, providing students interested in regions from northeast Asia to south and southeast Asia an opportunity to take courses in the humanities and interpretative social sciences, and conduct in-depth research in their specialty.
+Students engage in course work in multiple departments, gain reading knowledge of at least one — and often two — Asian languages, and have the flexibility to design a cross-disciplinary individual program according to their own interests and approaches.
+No two programs are alike, and students work closely with the Student Affairs officer and with a faculty mentor in designing their customized academic plan.

-The University of California at Berkeley has long been noted for its outstanding scholarship in the area of Asian Studies.
-Faculty from across campus in numerous disciplines are presently engaged in teaching and research concerning Asia.
-Our students take classes in such disciplines as Anthropology, Buddhist Studies, Film/Media Studies, History, Journalism, Literature, Political Science, Religion, South/Southeast Asian Studies, Sociology, and other fields in the humanities and social sciences.
+The University of California is a lively, international renowned center of scholarship and teaching in the area of Asian Studies.
+Faculty from across campus engage in teaching and cutting-edge research concerning Asia.
+Our students take classes and work with outstanding faculty in disciplines as diverse as Anthropology, Buddhist Studies, East Asian Languages and Cultures, Film/Media Studies, Geography, History, History of Art, Journalism, Music, Philosophy, Religion, South and Southeast Asian Studies, Sociology, and others.

 Visit Group Website